 In October 2018, the Trump administration proposed a rule change concerning inadmissibility on public charge grounds.
 The essence of the proposed rule is that “aliens who seek adjustment of status or a visa, or who are applicants for admission, must establish that they are not likely at any time to become a public charge, unless Congress has expressly exempted them from this ground of inadmissibility or has otherwise permitted them to seek a waiver of inadmissibility.”
 The exempted groups include asylees, refugees, and the victims or trafficking or crime.
 The rule also defines a “public charge” as an alien who receives one or more public benefits, be they cash benefits (e.g. SSI payments, SNAP, or TANF) or non-monetizable ones (such as Medicaid or subsidized housing).
 However, the receipt of designated public benefits would not necessarily make an alien likely to become a public charge.
 Rather, the alien’s case would be evaluated on the basis of whether he/she is likely to become a public charge based on the totality of the circumstances by weighing all positive and negative factors.
 To further address the “public charge” problem, in May 2019, President Trump signed a memorandum that will finally enforce a 23-year-old provision requiring sponsors of legal immigrants to reimburse the government for any social services the immigrant uses in the U.S.

 On August 14, 2019, the Trump administration published a new public charge rule, which replaces the 1999 Interim Field Guidance on Deportability and Inadmissibility on Public Charge Grounds.
-It will go into effect on October 15.
 The Department of Homeland Security has revised and broadened the definition of “public charge” to incorporate consideration of more kinds of public benefits received by immigrants.